 Often, ovarian cancer can go undetected until it starts to spread beyond the ovary and further into the abdomen and pelvis.
 At that point, the cancer is referred to as late-stage ovarian cancer and is generally more difficult to treat.
 Early-stage ovarian cancer describes disease that is confined to the ovary and is typically easier to treat and often has a better prognosis.

-According to the American Cancer Society, there will be about 21,410 new cases and 13,770 deaths from ovarian cancer in 2021 in the United States.
+According to the American Cancer Society, there are approximately 21,400 new cases and 13,770 deaths from ovarian cancer each year in the United States.
 In Colorado, it is estimated that 320 people will be diagnosed with ovarian cancer and 180 will die from the disease.

 Ovarian cancer is the fifth most common cause of cancer-related deaths in women in the U.S. The risk of a woman getting ovarian cancer during her lifetime is around one in 78, while the lifetime odds of a woman dying from ovarian cancer are around one in 108.

 Ovarian cancer develops primarily in older women.
 More than half of women diagnosed with ovarian cancer are 63 or older.
 Ovarian cancer is more common in white women than Hispanic, Asian/Pacific-Islander, African American, or American Indian/Alaska Native women.

 The rates of ovarian cancer diagnoses have been falling slowly over the past two decades.

 The five-year survival rate for ovarian cancer — the percentage of people who live at least five years after the disease is found —varies by the specific type of ovarian cancer and the stage at which it is discovered.
 It ranges from 18% for invasive epithelial ovarian cancer that has spread to distant parts of the body, such as the liver or lungs, to 98% for ovarian stromal tumors and germ cell tumors of the ovary that are discovered and treated before they can spread.